NeilJustice/Whittler/README.md

 ## Whittler Python code structure as it appears in Visual Studio Code on Linux

-Seen in this screenshot is the `run` function in `Process.py` for running the to-be-whittled command line and returning its standard output and standard error text:
+Shown in this screenshot is the `run` function in `Process.py` for running the specified command line and returning its standard output and standard error text:

 ![Whittler code in Visual Studio Code](Screenshots/Linux/WhittlerCodeInVisualStudioCode.png)

 ## Whittler Python code structure as it appears in Visual Studio 2019 on Windows

-Seen in this screenshot is the code that writes either `stdout` or `stderr` to Whittler file `~/.config/Whittler/<Command>.txt`:
+Shown in this screenshot is the code that writes either `stdout` or `stderr` to Whittler file `~/.config/Whittler/<Command>.txt`:

 ![Whittler code in Visual Studio 2019](Screenshots/Windows/WhittlerCodeInVisualStudio2019.png)